Zika Virus: Important Questions Answered

 How Is Zika Spread?

-Luckily, the more common and globally prevalent Culex mosquito does not appear capable of spreading the virus.
+Most populations of the more common Culex mosquito do not appear capable of spreading the Zika virus; however, one type, Cx quinquefasciatus, is.

-Zika can also be spread sexually through semen and possibly oral sex; and via infected blood transfusions.
+Zika can also be spread sexually through semen and possibly oral sex, and via infected blood transfusions.
 Pregnant women infected with the virus can pass it onto their unborn child via the placenta.
-It may also be possible to catch the virus through sweat or tears.
-Spread through saliva or urine has not yet been confirmed.
-It does appear that the Zika virus can survive on hard surfaces, such as bench tops and door handles, for hours; however, common household disinfectants are highly effective at killing Zika.
+It does appear that the Zika virus can survive on hard surfaces, such as bench tops and door handles, for up to eight hours; however, common household disinfectants are highly effective at killing Zika.

 What Are The Symptoms?